Frenchville, Pennsylvania

-Frenchville is an unincorporated community in Clearfield County, Pennsylvania, United States.
+Frenchville is an unincorporated community and census designated place (CDP) in Clearfield County, Pennsylvania, United States.
 The community is located along Pennsylvania Route 879, 12.7 mi east-northeast of Clearfield.
-Frenchville has a post office with ZIP code 16836, which opened on February 18, 1839.
+Frenchville has a post office with the ZIP code 16836, which opened on February 18, 1839.
 Frenchville was named for the French ancestry of its first settlers.
-In this community developed Frenchville French, a unique dialect of the French language that was spoken in the area until the 1960s.
+In this community, developed Frenchville French, a unique dialect of the French language that was spoken in the area until the 1960s.
 The first white burial in the county (1771) was a French seaman, Tohas Auxe, who died en route from Canada to New Orleans.
 The stone was discovered on a local farm in 1896.
 The annual Frenchville Picnic is held at the St. Mary's Catholic Church since the 1870s.

+Demographics

+The United States Census Bureau defined Frenchville as a census designated place (CDP) in 2023.